Ashley-P/mytui/Documentation.md

     draw_str() Draws a string to the screen at the desired position.

-    draw_button() Draws a button to the screen at the desired position
+    draw_button() Draws a button to the screen at the desired position.
+Also reads the state of the button and changes the colour accordingly.

+---
 ## The \<widgets.h\> Header

 The \<widgets.h\> header contains all the widgets that the user of this library should be calling.